 Are there stops along Alligator Alley?

-Yes, there are several rest areas and exits along Alligator Alley where visitors can stop and take a break, use restrooms, and enjoy some of the natural scenery and wildlife of the area.
+Yes, there are several rest areas and exits along Alligator Alley where you can stop and take a break, use restrooms, and enjoy some of the natural scenery and wildlife of the area.
 The rest areas offer restrooms, picnic tables, and vending machines.

 There are four rest areas along Alligator Alley, two in each direction, located at mile markers 35, 48, 63, and 80.
 These rest areas provide a chance for visitors to stretch their legs, enjoy a picnic lunch, or take in the surrounding natural beauty of the Florida Everglades.